Dual-SIM phones allow you to use two phone SIMs in a single device, but that’s an approach that has both upsides and definite downsides.

 Why wouldn’t you want a dual SIM phone?

 They are also arguably a little less compelling in the current Australian market simply because so many plans offer unlimited standard national calls and texts.
-If your outgoing calls are infinite, and bearing in mind no Australian carrier charges for incoming calls, the financial impetus for dual SIM phones is greatly reduced.
+If your outgoing calls are infinite while bearing in mind no Australian carrier charges for incoming calls, the financial impetus for dual-SIM phones is greatly reduced.